h365chen/cicd-as-autograder/docs/src/gitlab_as_an_example.md

 # GitLab As An Example

-I choose GitLab as the Git hosting service since it is free to create a self-hosting instance using GitLab.
-It also supports various external authentication and authorization so it should be trivial to use your own authentication and authorization service or LMS for user logins.
+I chose GitLab as the Git hosting service because it allows the creation of a self-hosted instance for free.
+It also supports various external authentication and authorization methods, making it straightforward to integrate with your own authentication system or LMS for user logins.

-To facilitate using GitLab to implement an auto-grading system, I group features that have been discussed in the previous chapter into three categories, namely *Course and Assignment Creation*, *Assessment*, and *Report*, and I will discuss how features in each category can be implemented.
+To facilitate the use of GitLab in implementing an auto-grading system, I have grouped the features discussed in the previous chapter into three categories:
+*Course and Assignment Creation*, *Assessment*, and *Report*.
+I will discuss how the features in each category can be implemented.

 ## Course and Assignment Creation